 Math 1215, Intermediate Algebra, is an Aleks-led course that is only available in the Math Learning Lab.
 Students are expected to work through a set number of topics for each section of the three-part class (X, Y, & Z respectively) with tutors offering help whenever they need during MaLL operating hours.
+The class will begin with an initial knowledge check (via Aleks) that’ll determine what you know and how many topics you’ll begin with.
 Instructors will provide checkpoint dates to students and the number of topics they’re expected to be at for the week/day to maintain pace with the course.
 Class time will be dedicated to working on Aleks independently, or with tutor help, and meeting with instructors.
-Students are welcome to work outside of the classroom or at their own pace but must remember that their progress will be reset at the end of the semester if they have not completed their pie and tested out.
-Attendance is required and you will be in danger of being dropped if you have more than 2 unexcused absences (as of Summer 2022).
+It is recommended you spend at least 5 hours per week in Aleks to maintain pace with the course and topic goals.

 Prerequisite: (MATH 021 and MATH 022) or MATH 100 or FYEX 1010 or ISM 100 or ACT Math =>17 or SAT Math Section =>460 or ACCUPLACER Next-Generation Advanced Algebra and Functions =218-238*

-*You must either have taken one (or more) of the classes mentioned above or scored into MATH 1215 via the ACT, SAT, or Accuplacer test*
+*You must either have taken at least one of the classes mentioned above or scored into MATH 1215 via the ACT, SAT, or Accuplacer test*

 Student Learning Outcomes (SLO’s)

 - Demonstrate appropriate use of basic function language and notation

 - Simplify and preform operations on algebraic expressions

 - Solve single-variable equations of the types mentioned above